fpisti35/General-Class-for-Google-Charts-for-Easy-Populate-from-SQL-on-ASP.NET-C-Sharp-Web-Form/README.md

 As easy method how to add a Google chart to any web form element.

-OnClick methode also added to bars where is posible!
+OnClick methode also added to bars where was possible!
 Details, displayed in a Bootstrap modal!

 Database saved to Charts.mdf file.
 To connect this database you have to edit Web.config file connectionString section AttachDbFileName to change to the right path!